Work space Soil Macrofauna

 In 1979, the curator Karin Voigtländer was appointed, who has continuously expanded the collection.
 In addition to our own collecting activity, new accessions also consist of material, which was deposited by diverse institutions and persons after determination at the museum.

 Webmaster of the website of CIM – International Society for Myriapodology

 At the beginning of the 1960s it was decided, that the focus of scientific research of the museum should be taxonomy and ecology of soil-inhabiting organism groups under consideration of the specific function of a museum.

 First fields of curation (Apterygota, Oribatida) were established.

 In 1979, the field Myriapoda (incl.
 Isopoda, Lumbricidae) was added with the appointment of Karin Voigtländer.
-She and further scientists who joined the staff in the 1980s worked together in the department of Soil Zoology.
+She and further scientists who joined the staff in the 1980s worked together in the Soil Zoology Division.

-In the beginning, three technical assistants pooled the work tasks (work in the collections, literature acquisition and analysis) of the whole department.
+In the beginning, three technical assistants pooled the work tasks (work in the collections, literature acquisition and analysis) of the whole Division.